swerdloj/RustUI/README.md

   - Make these optional via flags
 - Add a GridView macro with respective methods (like tkinter)
 - Implement `font.rs` (separate widgets, backend, and font).
-- Accept widget ids as strings, then store their hashes?
-- Store a view's widget ids in a hash table
 - Stabilize FPS (without fixed loop dealys) -- implement delta time
 - Implement graphics
   - Image rendering